 Another of the center's aims is student support and development.
-The center provides meeting spaces for numerous Vanderbilt student groups, including the Black Student Alliance, the Presbyterian Fellowship, the Muslim Student Association, and Vanderbilt Spoken Word.
+The center provides meeting spaces for numerous Vanderbilt student groups, including the Black Student Alliance, Every Nation Campus Ministries, and Vanderbilt Spoken Word.
 The center works with students on a wide range of campus projects and community service opportunities.
 The center also serves as an informal haven for students, with plenty of opportunities for fellowship and food.

 One additional aim of the center is community outreach and service.
 To this end, the center reaches out to civic and cultural groups.
 The BJJBCC facilitates tutoring and mentoring activities for young people from the Metro Nashville Public Schools, the YMCA, and other community agencies.
-VU students serve as tutors and mentors.
+VU students serve as tutors and mentors to young people in the Edgehill community.
 The center also helps promote student recruitment by hosting various pre-college groups.